 - In September, with the utility work finally completed – and a mere 18 months after the “groundbreaking” ceremony with the city – construction on the hotel actually begins.

-- Putnam and Englund join the AHR team.
+- Putnam and Englund join the ARRIVE team.

 - ARRIVE Palm Springs, Reservoir restaurant & bar, and Customs Coffee open in Palm Springs.

-- Palm Springs Chamber of Commerce names the AHR co-founders as "Business Persons of the Year."
+- The Palm Springs Chamber of Commerce names the ARRIVE Co-Founders as "Business Persons of the Year."

 - ARRIVE Palm Springs is awarded the coveted Gold Nugget Grand Prize for Best Commercial Project under 20k sq. ft. by PCBC.

-- AHR opens its second restaurant in Palm Springs: Draughtsman, serving modern comfort food and an extensive array of craft beers.
+- ARRIVE opens its second restaurant in Palm Springs: Draughtsman, serving modern comfort food and an extensive array of craft beers.

-- AHR opens the Palm Springs Fan Club, a cocktail lounge and event space adjacent to ARRIVE Palm Springs.
+- ARRIVE opens the Palm Springs Fan Club, a cocktail lounge and event space adjacent to ARRIVE Palm Springs.

-- AHR and local development partner Alexa Management break ground on ARRIVE East Austin, an 82-room hotel featuring 2 restaurant/bars and retail spaces.
+- ARRIVE and local development partner Alexa Management break ground on ARRIVE East Austin, an 82-room hotel featuring 2 restaurant/bars and retail spaces.

 - Draughtsman is awarded the Merit Award for Best Rehabilitation Project by PCBC.